 - 1 1/2 cup chicken stock

 - Combine pork with rice wine, soy sauce, and 1/2 tablespoon of garlic.
 Mix well and set aside.

 - Boil a pot of water with a little bit of salt, and blanch the tofu cubes for 1-2 minutes.
 Drain and set aside; this is an optional step to firm up the surface of tofu so that they don’t break easily when stir-fried.

 - In a small mixing bowl combine doubanjiang, oyster sauce, sugar, rest of the garlic, ginger.
 Mix well and set aside.

 - Heat a wok or skillet over med-high heat.
 Add oil, dried chili, Korean chili flakes (if using for extra heat), and crushed peppercorns.
 Sitr-fry for 10 seconds.
 Add the green onion, and stir-fry for 10 seconds.
 Add the pork and stir-fry untio they are no longer in pink.

 - Add the doubanjiang mixture to the pork and stir well.
-Pour the chicken stock and bring to boil, then simmer for 3 minutes.
+Add tofu and chicken stock, and bring to boil, then simmer for 3 minutes.
 Combine cornstarch with water in a small bowl and pour over the tofu.
 Cook for 1-2 more minutes until thickened.
 Serve over steamed rice.